Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Does Magoosh have a score increase guarantee?

 Yes.
-Magoosh offers a +50-point score increase guarantee, or your money back.
+Magoosh offers up to a 70 point score increase guarantee, or your money back.